The top phishing statistics to know in 2023

 Popular types of phishing

-Phishing is the most common form of cybercriminal activity suffered by UK businesses and charities, according to the government’s Cyber Security Breaches Survey 2022 published earlier this year, with 83% having been targeted by phishing scams.
+Phishing is the most common form of cybercriminal activity suffered by UK businesses and charities, according to the government’s Cyber Security Breaches Survey 2022, 83% of them have been targeted by phishing scams.
 Let’s look into the following 5 popular types of phishing attacks.

 BEC/EAC is a sophisticated scam targeting both businesses and individuals performing transfers of funds.
 The scam is frequently carried out when a subject compromises legitimate business email accounts through social engineering or computer intrusion techniques to conduct unauthorized transfers of funds.